kumarstack55/dotfiles-minimal/ADD-ONS.md

-# ADDITIONAL MODULES
+# ADD-ONS

-To install additional modules, you need to install vim-plug, and enable a Vim script file by renaming it.
+To install add-ons, you need to install vim-plug, and enable a Vim script file by renaming it.

 ## Platforms